 As the security of supply from each of these sources may differ at any time, water restrictions for Casino and the Mid Richmond towns may also differ.
 Residents should therefore check the current level of restrictions for the town in which they reside.

 Richmond Valley Council is responsible for enforcing the water restrictions for all Richmond Valley Council retail water customers.

 Casino and surrounds water restrictions

 Water restrictions for Casino residents who receive a town water supply were lifted on Friday 14 February after significant rainfall in the Richmond River catchment.

 If you have any queries regarding the level of water restrictions currently in place in Casino please contact Council’s customer service centre on 6660 0300.

 Mid Richmond water restrictions (Broadwater, Coraki, Evans Head, Riley’s Hill, Woodburn)

-LEVEL ONE WATER RESTRICTIONS IN THE MID RICHMOND
+NO WATER RESTRICTIONS IN THE MID RICHMOND

 Some facts and figures on water use: